Introduction

 Understanding Bonding Agents

-Bonding agents are specially made to improve the adhesion between old and new concrete surfaces.
-They come in different forms like liquid, gel, and powder, each designed for specific uses.
-Picking the right bonding agent for your project is important for getting the best results.
+Bonding agents are specifically designed to improve the adhesion of new concrete layers or coatings to existing surfaces.
+They come in various forms – liquid, gel, or powder – each suited for different applications.
+Choosing the right bonding agent is crucial for optimal results.

 Materials and Tools You Will Need